ntk-nguyen/flash-chat-flutter/README.md

 ## Our Goal

-The objective of this application is to to incorporate Firebase into our Flutter apps.
+The objective of this application is to incorporate Firebase into Flutter apps.
 We'll be using Firebase Cloud Firestore as well as the Firebase authentication package to equip our app with a cloud based NoSQL database and secure authentication methods.

 ## What we will create